 Being a Yogvahi (catalyst), honey is taken as a co-drink in Ayurveda with many other Medicines.
 It acts as a catalyst and enhances the properties of a drug.

-According to Ayurveda, old honey is more Kapha and pitta pacifier due to which it helps in weight loss and obesity, while new honey is less Kapha pacifier, due to which it can cause weight gain.
+According to Ayurveda, old honey is more Kapha and pitta pacifier which helps in weight loss and obesity, while new honey is less Kapha pacifier, which can cause weight gain.

 Honey side effects and precautions